 Mushrooms on coffee grounds

 Mushrooms will grow on just about any old biomass, but the strains you want to grow will have to compete with whatever is out there in the environment and the growing substrate already.
-Professional cultivators go to great lengths to sterilize their growing medium and they often keep them in air-tight, lab-like grow rooms too.
+Professional cultivators go to great lengths to sterilize their growing medium and they often keep them in airtight, lab-like grow rooms too.
 If you're lazy like me, that sounds like way too much hard work.
 Coffee grounds from your local coffee shop, however, have already been steamed — meaning they should be sterile and ready for inoculation.
-Even better news than this, oyster mushrooms love coffee grounds!
+Even better, oyster mushrooms love coffee grounds!
 Be warned, however, bugs and slugs like coffee grounds too.
 Cotter recommends growing cold climate oysters which fruit in the spring and fall, when bugs are less active and you stand a chance of getting some for yourself.

 Mushrooms on pizza boxes

 If you don't have a coffee shop near you, maybe you can find a pizza joint?
 Cotter tells me that pizza boxes, which aren't considered recyclable because of the grease, make a great source of food for many mushrooms, including oysters.
 The tiny corrugations in the cardboard create channels for the mycelium to colonize, and the grease actually becomes an asset for the mushroom, providing an additional source of nutrients for fruiting.

 Cultivation is as simple as flattening down pizza boxes, soaking them in water, and layering them one on top of the other with mycelium in between.
 It's important to get a good depth of substrate.
 Cotter recommends no less than six to eight inches to insure successful fruiting.
 He says Mellow Mushroom boxes, which are printed using vegetable-based inks, are a personal favorite.